 Yes, Call Home is enabled by default on the appliance.
 If you upgrade to the latest software from an older version where Call Home was disabled by default, the upgrade process automatically enables the feature.
 If you later choose to disable it, the updated setting is remembered for all further upgrades.
 For information, see Call Home.

-Note: If your NetScaler appliance does not have direct Internet connectivity, you can configure a proxy server through which NetScaler can generate system logs and upload it to the Citrix Technical Support server (CIS).
+Note: If your NetScaler appliance does not have an Internet connectivity, you can configure a proxy server through which NetScaler can generate system logs and upload it to the Citrix Technical Support server (CIS).

 NetScaler release 10.0 and later.